arturmarc/fluid-flexbox/README.md

 - `containerClassName` - css class to add to the container element (the flexbox element is wrapped in a div that you might want to style using this prop)
 - `throttleTime` - throttles the detection of overflowing content.
 Default is no throttling
 - `hidden` - convenience prop to hide the element (applying `display: none` to the FluidFlexbox component does not work)
-- (TODO) `removeClassWhenWrapped` - when set tot true `wrappedClass` replaces the `className` prop instead of adding to it.
+- `removeClassWhenWrapped` - when set tot true `wrappedClass` replaces the `className` prop instead of adding to it.
 Default is false
-- (TODO) `catainerStyle` - css style to add to the container element (the flexbox element is wrapped in a div that you might want to style using this prop)
+- `containerStyle` - css style to add to the container element (the flexbox element is wrapped in a div that you might want to style using this prop)

 # How it works and important considerations